SAP-archive/teched2020-DT261/exercises/ex2/README.md

 # Exercise 2 - Placing the order with SAP S/4HANA Cloud

-In this exercise, we will create...
+In this exercise, you will implement an API call to SAP S/4HANA Cloud to post orders.

 ## Implement the orders controller

-After completing these steps you will have created...
+After completing these steps you will have the code using SAP Cloud SDK for the API call.

 1. Open the class `SalesOrderController` in your IDE and locate the method `placeOrder()`.